triviality/old_blog_that_supports_sage/_posts/2015-02-24-Character-Theory.md

 - Representation Theory
 ---

-This posts illustrates some of SageMath's character theory functionality, as well as some basic results about characters of finite groups.
+This post illustrates some of SageMath's character theory functionality, as well as some basic results about characters of finite groups.

 <!--more-->

+This really should have come out earlier, but I got side-tracked by some cosmetic issues for this site (notice any changes?).
+I'm also trying to embed SageCells into Markdown-generated slideshows that can be served on GitHub Pages, so look out for that!

 ## Basic Definitions and Properties